i1Error/Whisper-to-OpenAI-to-TTS/README.md

 # LM-web-tts-stt
-Language Model with TTS (text to speach) and STT (speach to text) on html
+Language Model with TTS (text to speach) and STT (speach to text) on html webpage

 code used in this project
 - whisper_mic from https://github.com/mallorbc/whisper_mic